Translate a YouTube Video to English: Captions, Audio, and Files

 Step 2: Upload Your Video and Select Languages

 Click the Subtitle Generator module.
-Upload the YouTube video you've downloaded, then select the source language (the language spoken in the video) and the target language (the language you want subtitles in).
+Upload your authorized local video file, then select the source language (the language spoken in the video) and the target language (the language you want subtitles in).

 Settings Page - UniFab Subtitle Generator.jpg